 Feeling guilty about euthanizing your cat is a common reaction.
-Losing a family pet is painful enough.
-Playing a role in the decision to end your cat’s life makes the experience even more heartbreaking.
+Losing a family pet is painful enough, but playing a role in the decision to end your cat’s life makes the experience even more heartbreaking.

-Finding the right moment can be hard.
-Even a very sick cat will have good days and bad days.
+Finding the right moment can be hard as even a very sick cat will have good days and bad days.
 In such a scenario, use this Quality of Life scale sourced from Veterinary Practice News.

 The Quality of Life scale involves assigning a score from 0 to 10 on the following criteria.
 The more difficulty your pet experiences, the higher her score will be.
 Here are the questions: